Alocasia gageana x Alocasia odora

 Alocasia ‘Calidora’ was hybridized by LariAnn Gardner of Aroid Research.
 The progeny of this cross is highly variable and many look nothing like their parents.

 In the following photographs, you will see that Alocasia ‘Calidora’ is one of the hardiest and easy to grow.
 I think that is attributed to its parents and their hardiness also.
 Alocasia ‘Calidora’ can grow to 8′ tall.
-Some information on the internet says they will grow in sun to part shade, but I have never had them in full sun.
-They are supposedly hardy in USDA Zones 8-11, but Dave’s Garden says 9b.
-I always move mine inside if the temps drop to close to 50 degrees F because some Alocasia can go dormant if the temps get around 45.
+Some information on the internet says they will grow in sun to part shade, but I have never had them in full sun until 2020 when I kept them on the back porch.
+They are supposedly hardy in USDA Zones 8-11, depending on what website you look at.
+I normally moved mine inside if the temps drop close to 45 degrees F because some Alocasia can go dormant if the temps get around 45.
+However… In 2020, I left them on the back porch until an “F” was in the forecast and they did awesomely well.
 SO, remember, these are NOT Colocasia.
 I do remember in Mississippi the gardens at an event center (down there somewhere) had HUGE AMAZING gardens.
-They had Alocasia growing that they said they overwintered in the ground, They didn’t know what species they were, but they looked a lot like A. ‘Calidora’…
+They had Alocasia growing that they said they overwintered in the ground.
+They didn’t know what species they were, but they looked a lot like A. ‘Calidora’…

 According to the internet, this hybrid is hardy in USDA Zones 9b-11 (25 to 40 degrees F. It could be hardier though as one of its parents, Alocasia odora, is hardy down to zone 7b.